jckpn/RecursiveGPT/README.md

 ## Use:

+Currently command-line only.

 ```bash
 git clone https://github.com/jckpn/RecursiveGPT.git
 cd RecursiveGPT
 pip install openai os tqdm sys
 python RecursiveGPT.py
 ```
-...and follow the prompts as given in the termimal.
+Then just follow the prompts as given in the termimal.

 ## How it works